maomeideliu/astron-rpa/README.md

 ## 📋 Overview

-AstraRPA is an all-in-one Robotic Process Automation (RPA) development tool that provides enterprises and developers with a complete RPA automation solution from design to deployment.
+AstronRPA is an all-in-one Robotic Process Automation (RPA) development tool that provides enterprises and developers with a complete RPA automation solution from design to deployment.
 The platform integrates the latest AI language models, rich component libraries, various development modes and frameworks, enabling developers to build powerful automation processes in the most convenient way.

-AstraRPA is derived from the "iFlytek RPA Platform" which has served tens of thousands of enterprises and millions of developers, and we have made its core engine completely open source.
+AstronRPA is derived from the "iFlytek RPA Platform" which has served tens of thousands of enterprises and millions of developers, and we have made its core engine completely open source.
 Through visual design and build tools, developers can quickly create and debug robots, applications, and workflows using no-code or low-code approaches, enabling powerful RPA application development and more customized business logic.

-### 🎯 Why Choose AstraRPA?
+### 🎯 Why Choose AstronRPA?

 - **🏭 Production Ready**: Mature platform serving tens of thousands of enterprises
 - **👨‍💻 Developer Friendly**: Visual design + comprehensive APIs and documentation